akshat2602/django-nextjs-boilerplate/README.md

 ## About the template
 -   PostgreSQL used as the primary database.
 -   Superuser is already initialized with the credentials: Username- `admin`, Email- `admin@admin.com`, Password- `admin`
 -   Integration with Django Rest Framework
 -   Integrated Djoser for user register/login/logout workflows.
 -   Used JWT for Authentication.
 -   API Documentation is configured using swagger.
 -   Containerized using Docker and managed using docker-compose.
 -   A typescripted Next.js client has been preinstalled and integrated with docker-compose.
+-   Added Chakra UI and Chakra icons in the frontend as a design and component library alongwith axios for making api calls.

 ## Getting Started
 To get a local copy of this template up and running on your machine, follow these simple steps.